Liverpool and the Black Death Plague

-The liverpool plague black death killed people within a week.
-Their bodies became covered in black lumps which gave the disease it’s name.In the summer of 1349 the black death reached Liverpool.The Liverpool area at this time had a population of about 1000 people.
-The dirty streets would have been like an open toilet, but with added rubbish, dead animals and food waste.
+At this time, Liverpool had a population of about 1000 people.
+The dirty streets were like an open toilet.
+Rubbish, dead animals and food waste were everywhere.
 Liverpool did not receive it’s first street pavements until 1328.

 At the time no one knew what the disease was or how to cure it.
-Cures included washing in vinegar, rubbing the wounds with a live chicken and drinking your own wee.Plague doctors wore bird-like masks with large beaks stuffed with flowers, herbs, spices to.
+Many believed The Plague was a punishment from God.
+Cures included washing in vinegar, rubbing the wounds with a live chicken and drinking your own wee.